Miska05/wallet-ui/docs/wallet-connect.md

   - It should read the session topic from query params
   - Should have a visible button to trigger the popup
     - Should we use a protocol with the app to open/close the iframe viewport?
-  - Should receive the keystore and the session from the popup and start handling the dapp requests
+  - Should receive the keystore and the session from the popup and start handling the dApp requests
   - Should try to remember the session details in localstorage
     - Should it also try to remember the keystore? that way the popup click wouldn't be necessary on every tab / page refresh

-The dapp only needs to add, on session creation or when reusing a cached session, code to open an iframe to the wallet if the metadata says it's iframable:
+The dApp only needs to add, on session creation or when reusing a cached session, code to open an iframe to the wallet if the metadata says it's iframable:

 ```typescript
 const {